wandb/docs/docs/guides/sweeps/parallelize-agents.md

   </TabItem>
   <TabItem value="jupyter">

-Use the Weights & Biases Python SDK library to parallelize your W&B Sweep agent across multiple CPUs within Jupyter Notebooks.
+Use the W&B Python SDK library to parallelize your W&B Sweep agent across multiple CPUs within Jupyter Notebooks.
 Ensure you have the sweep ID that was returned when you [initialized the sweep](./initialize-sweeps.md).
 In addition, provide the name of the function the sweep will execute for the `function` parameter:

 1. Open more than one Jupyter Notebook.
 2. Copy and past the W&B Sweep ID on multiple Jupyter Notebooks to parallelize a W&B Sweep.
 For example, you can paste the following code snippet on multiple jupyter notebooks to paralleliz your sweep if you have the sweep ID stored in a variable called `sweep_id` and the name of the function is `function_name`: